Archana-DevOps05/event-driven-data-pipeline-terraform/README.md

 Make sure you have the following tools and setup ready before deploying:

 - Terraform (v1.x or higher)
-- A cloud account (AWS / GCP / Azure)
+- A cloud account AWS
 - Proper IAM credentials (Access key, secret key, or service account)
 - CLI configured for your chosen cloud provider
 - (Optional) GitHub Actions for CI/CD automation